thaddyyz/tp/docs/DeveloperGuide.md

 :information_source: **Note:** Specific command names are represented using a placeholder `'Abc'`, i.e. AddCommand, FindCommand.

 Below is a brief explanation on how the `Logical` component works.
-1. Upon receiving the user's input to excecute a specific command, it calls the `Parser` to interpret and parse the user's command.
+1. Upon receiving the user's input to execute a specific command, it calls the `Parser` to interpret and parse the user's command.
-2. A particular `Command` object is then initialised and returned back to `Duke`, the main program.
+2. A particular `Command` object is then initialised and returned to `Duke`, the main program.
 3. `Duke` executes the command, which communicates with the `Manager` to perform its specific function, i.e. add a food order.

 The class diagram below is a brief overview of how the `Parser` is used in parsing the user's command.